facebook/react/docs/tutorial/tutorial.md

 ## Functional Components

-You can delete the `constructor` from Square; we won't need it any more.
+You can delete the `constructor` from `Square`; we won't need it any more.
 In fact, React supports a simpler syntax called **stateless functional components** for component types like Square that only consist of a `render` method.
 Rather than define a class extending React.Component, simply write a function that takes props and returns what should be rendered:

 ```javascript
 function Square(props) {